 FAQ

-If the law is on your side, why do animal rights take so much effort?
+If animal laws exist, why do animal rights take so much effort?

 Government officials have the power to stop animal abuse, or create their own loopholes.